lintje/lintje.dev/src/_docs/rules/commit-message.md

 ---
 title: "Commit message rules"
-description: "Read about Lintje's rules for Git commit messages.
-Descriptive commit messages are important during reviews and whenever someone looks back and has found a commit to contain a relevant change."
+description: "Lintje's rules for Git commit messages.
+These rules are made to improve Git commit messages and the format in which they are written."
 ---

 The rules listed on this page are about the Git commit message.
 Descriptive commit messages are important during reviews and whenever someone looks back and has found a commit to contain a relevant change.